soffan20/sirix/README.md

  * escape: 46 lines long, not very complex.
  * deserialize: Roughly 30 lines of code but longer than needed, but not too complex.

-3. What is the purpose of the functions?
+3. What is the purpose of the functions and why should the complexity be high (or not)?

 * toBytes: Convert int array into byte array.
+The outcome is always the same, the branches depend on the size of the input.
+Should not be high, but is since they used many if-statements.
 * getDivisionBits: Calculates the number of bits needed to store the chosen value.
+The outcome depend of the size of the input.
+Should not be high, but is since they used many if-statements
 * compareUAsPrefix: Compare 2 unsigned values to see which is the largest.
 * compareAsPrefix: Compare 2 prefixes to see which is the largest.
 * stringToNumber: Convert a String into other types depending on the value.